cezarypiatek/GRPC-Mock-Server/README.md

 ### Option 3: Using TestChartGrpcMockServerConnector

 `TestChartGrpcMockServerConnector` uses [SmoothSailing](https://github.com/cezarypiatek/SmoothSailing) to deploy GRPC-Mock-Server into Kubernetes cluster directly from the C# code.
-This option requires `Helm` and `kubectl` to installed on the host machine.
+This option requires `Helm` and `kubectl` to be installed on the host machine.

 ```mermaid
 stateDiagram-v2